ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/21-schedule/image-5.png" alt="linearly separable data">

 Save the job.
 On dbt, the maximum frequency for a job is every 10 minutes.
-Therefore, to test whether everything runs smoothly, we have to patient.
+Therefore, to test whether everything runs smoothly, we have to be patient.

 Now, as before, go to the terminal and start the Docker container that produces data to the Kafka topic.
 When you see production data in the Confluent console, go to Mage and click on *Triggers*: